Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

     | xleaf |..| xleaf |    | xleaf |..| xleaf |
     +-------+  +-------+    +-------+  +-------+

-As an example for Xilinx Alveo U50 before user xclbin download, the tree looks like the following::
+As an example, for Xilinx Alveo U50 before user xclbin download, the tree looks like the following::

                                 +-----------+